 The power analysis

 Let’s see how this compares with the categorical predictor (homelang1 and homelang2) which uses two dummy variables in the model.
-We believe that the change in R2 attributed to the two dummy variables will be about 0.025.
-This would give an R2 of 0.455.
-The number of predictors stays at 5 while the numerator df is now 2.
+We believe that the change in R2 (variance explained by the special effect) attributed to the two dummy variables will be about 0.025.
+Note that the residual variance is still defined as 1 – 0.48 = 0.52 so this does not change.
+The total number of predictors stays at 5 while the numerator df (number of tested predictors) is now 2.

 If it is the case that both of these research variables are important, we might want to take into that we are testing two separate hypotheses (one for the continuous and one for the categorical) by adjusting the alpha level.
 The simplest but most draconian method would be to use a Bonferroni adjustment by dividing the nominal alpha level, 0.05, by the number of hypotheses, 2, yielding an alpha of 0.025.
 We will rerun the categorical variable power analysis using the new adjusted alpha level.